caiyunapp/cyeva/README.en.md

 Cyeva is a Python open-source tool library jointly developed by the Colorful Clouds Technology weather team and community contributors for quickly evaluating the accuracy of deterministic forecasts of meteorological elements.

 Cyeva aims to make automated evaluation of the accuracy of deterministic meteorological forecasts straightforward.
 It integrates commonly used deterministic forecast accuracy evaluation metrics.
-Its internal algorithms widely use numpy's vector operations, thus having high computational efficiency for large data sets.
+Its internal algorithms widely use NumPy's vector operations, thus having high computational efficiency for large data sets.

 ## Installation